JigneshRaval/simple-blog/src/pages/javascript/easy-patterns--abstract-factory.md

 The abstract factory classes are often implemented with [Factory Method pattern](https://itnext.io/easy-patterns-factory-method-5f27385ac5c).
 ConcreteFactory is often a [Singleton](https://itnext.io/easy-patterns-singleton-283356fb29bf) (that is reasonable from the perspective that ConcreteFactory should create a concrete family of classes).

 In example we are creating several products: CodeSnippets and CodeParsers.
 Each code snippet should correspond to specific code parser.
-That’s why it makes sense to create CodeProcessorFactories that create code snippet and code parser in tandem.
+That's why it makes sense to create CodeProcessorFactories that create code snippet and code parser in tandem.

 ![](https://i.embed.ly/1/display/resize?url=https%3A%2F%2Favatars3.githubusercontent.com%2Fu%2F3177052%3Fs%3D400%26v%3D4&key=a19fcc184b9711e1b4764040d3dc5c07&width=40)